WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 Credit: @kidyounotmacrame/Instagram

-Again, just another name for Wendy house or playhouse.
+Again, just more names for Wendy house or playhouse.
 Featuring a traditional design that often includes barn doors, flower boxes, picket fences and traditional crossed windows.
-Can be either one storey or two stories
+Can be either one storey or two stories.

 Best for: Kids with green thumbs.